The cohesive and stable Ramsey theorems and proof size over a weak base theory: Polynomial simulation

 We reason inside $\EA+{\SC_{\omega_1}}$, and we drop the subscript ${}_{\tau_2}$, writing $\Vdash$, $\condle$ etc. Our arguments below will make use of the following intuitively obvious fact (see \cite{kwy:ramsey-proof-size} or \cite{kowalik:cac} for a proof): if $p \in \Cond$, then $p \Vdash \text{`}p \text{ is unbounded'}$, where $\text{`}p \text{ is unbounded'}$ stands for $\forall x\, \exists y\, (y \ge x \land y \in p)$.

 Since all logical equivalences are forced, we can assume that $\srttt$ states:

 Assume that $p$ is a condition, $f$ is a second-order name and $p$ forces that $f$ is a function from $[\IN]^2$ to $2$; this lets us also assume w.l.o.g.~(by possibly shrinking $p$, thus passing to a stronger condition) that $f\restdto{[p]^2}$ is in fact a 0-1 valued function.
-We want to show that $p$ forces (\ref{eqn:srt}).
+We want to show that $p$ forces the statement within parentheses in (\ref{eqn:srt}).

 We make the following claim.

 \begin{claim} If $p \Vdash \text{`}f \text{ stable'}$, then there exists some $k\in\II$ such that $f\restdto{[p]^2}$ is at most $k$-unstable. \end{claim}

 \begin{proofofclaim} Suppose otherwise.
 Then by $\Delta_0$ overspill, there is some $x_0 \in p$ and $\ell > \II$ such that $f\restdto{[p]^2}(x_0,-)$ changes value $\ell$ times.
 Let $q$ be the subset of $p$ consisting of $x_0$ and all the places where $f\restdto{[p]^2}(x_0,-)$ changes value.
 Then $|q| = \ell +1$, so $q$ is a condition and $q \condle p$.
 We will show that $q \Vdash \text{`}f \text{ not stable'}$, which will contradict our assumption that $p\Vdash \text{`}f \text{ stable'}$.